 I found myself in immediate need of a 3.5mm TRS cable and I thought it would be a fun little project to build my own.
-I already had couple spools of antenna wire lying around that would do just fine for the project.
+I already had a couple spools of antenna wire lying around that would do just fine for the project.
 I also had tons of spade plugs of all sizes.
 I cut myself three lengths of wire, about two feet or so each.
 After stripping the wire ends, I soldered each onto a separate lug of a TRS plug and assembled the protective outer coverings and strain relief.
-I didn’t have anything to cover the length of the finished product so I opted to simply twist the three wires around one another sufficiently enough that they’d stay mostly in a helical shape.
+I didn’t have anything to cover the length of the finished cable so I opted to simply twist the three wires around one another sufficiently enough that they’d stay mostly in a helical shape.
 I then slid a few bits of shrink tubing to a few places along the cable and put a flame under them to synch them down.
 On the other end of the cable, I got the multimeter out and checked which wire went to tip, ring, or sleeve.
 I wanted to make it easy to know which wire was what, so I slid short lengths of shrink tubing over each wire so that the tip wire would have red, ring would have yellow, and sleeve would have black.
-I then crimped and soldered spade lugs onto ends of each wire and slid the shrink tube up over the soldered lug and put some heat to it.
+I then crimped and soldered spade lugs onto the ends of each wire and slid the shrink tube up over the soldered lug and put some heat to it.

 I now have a custom TRS cable that can be used with any of my Morse code paddles.